 Carbohydrates are partially digested in your mouth.
-Mindful eating that includes chewing your food up to 20 times is a daily habit that is one of the most basic of health foundations.
+Mindful eating which includes chewing your food up to 20 times is a daily habit that is one of the most basic of health foundations.
 Why spend thousands of dollars on health and fitness gadgets when you could just practice slow and mindful eating?

 Your liver is your #1 detox organ.
 It takes toxins out of your bloodstream and makes them harmless to your body.
 Digestion and blood sugar dysregulation most directly impacts liver function.
-Your liver processes EVERYTHING that enters your bloodstream from the air you breathe, food you eat and what you put on your skin.
-The liver makes between 25-50% of your body’s lymph (Chung & Iwakiri, 2013)).
+Your liver processes EVERYTHING that enters your bloodstream from the air you breathe, the food you eat, and what you put on your skin.
+The liver makes up between 25-50% of your body’s lymph (Chung & Iwakiri, 2013)).

 Once toxins enter your liver, they are combined with bile as they move through your gallbladder and then into your small intestine.
 The toxin-filled bile then enters your large intestine, where toxins are neutralized and eventually pass out your body via your poop.

 An excess of adipose tissue such as those 15 lbs. of belly fat that has crept up on you harm your body’s ability to detox to lose weight.
-Adipose tissue stores toxins like heavy metals, petroleum (even from your beauty products) and other harmful chemicals (Skidmore College, 2017).
+Adipose tissue stores toxins like heavy metals, petroleum (even from your beauty products), and other harmful chemicals (Skidmore College, 2017).

-In order to release these toxins, your liver and metabolism must be able to convert fat soluble molecules into water soluble molecules.
+In order to release these toxins, your liver and metabolism must be able to convert fat-soluble molecules into water-soluble molecules.
 This then releases these molecules from your body via urine in your kidneys and poop from your bowels.

-This is where many menopausal women’s weight issues arise because the metabolism is not converting fat soluble molecules into water soluble molecules to detox to lose weight.
+This is where many menopausal women’s weight issues arise because the metabolism is not converting fat-soluble molecules into water-soluble molecules to detox to lose weight.
 A 2 week cleanse is not going to correct this process.
 Sadly, the word detox has become synonymous with marketing-driven quick cleanses.